Icemap/docs/develop/sample-application-spring-boot.md

 We have written the request process as a [shell script](https://github.com/pingcap-inc/tidb-example-java/blob/main/spring-jpa-hibernate/request.sh) for your testing purposes and the script will do the following things:

 1. create 10 players in a loop
-2. get the information of players with `id` of 1
+2. get the information of players with the `id` of 1
 3. get a list of up to 3 players
-4. get a page of players with `index` of 0 and `size` of 2
+4. get a page of players with the `index` of 0 and the `size` of 2
 5. get the total number of players
-6. the player with `id` of 1 is the seller and the player with id of 2 is the buyer, buy 10 goods and cost 100 gold coins
+6. the player with the `id` of 1 is the seller and the player with the id of 2 is the buyer, buy 10 goods and cost 100 gold coins

 You can run this script with `make request` or `./request.sh` command and the result should look like this: